AdMeynard/JEFAS/scriptsBSS/README.md

 Descriptions of the different subforders:
 - `CompSpeedMat`: contains MATLAB scripts enabling the evaluation of the BSS performance in function of the speed of variation of the mixing matrix coefficients.
 - `results`: contains some BSS results.
-- `SynthSignals`: contains MATLAB scripts enabling the construction of synthetic nonstationary signals and mixing.